dart-lang/site-www/src/dart-2.0.md

 infers the `dynamic` type, but in Dart 2.0, both the analyzer and the runtime try to infer something more specific than `dynamic`.

-While Dart 2.0 is statically typed, type inference and types like `dynamic` and `num` take much of the burden of specifying types away from the developer.
+While Dart 2.0 is statically typed, type inference removes much of the burden of specifying types away from the developer.
 Dart 2.0 offers the advantages of a strongly typed language, while requiring only a bit more work compared to Dart 1.x.

 To experiment with strong mode,